bradleycha/tux64/docs/installation.md

 We now have all the tools required to build the bootloader!

-### Chapter 3.4 - Building the Nintendo 64 userspace toolchain
+### Chapter 3.4 - Building the Nintendo 64 kernel and userspace toolchain

 TODO